When is the Day of the Dead?

-On November 1st and 2nd Mexico celebrates the Day of the Dead, and there are two very special places where this ritual is especially impressive: Mixquic, a small town in Mexico City, and in Janitzio, a charming little island in the state of Michoacan.
+On November 1st and 2nd, Mexico celebrates the Day of the Dead, and there are two very special places where this ritual is especially impressive: Mixquic, a small town in Mexico City, and Janitzio, a charming little island in the state of Michoacan.

 The first inhabitants of Michoacan, the state where Janitzio is located, thought that because of the extraordinary beauty of this lake, it was the door to heaven and that through it the gods used to come down to earth.

-Like the rest of the pre-Hispanic civilizations, these people succumbed to the Spanish conquerors, which imposed their customs, their language and their Catholic religion.
-The natives acquired these new cultural elements but blended and adapted them to their own culture; from this fusion, new beliefs and ritual were born, such as the Celebration of the Day of the Dead.
+Like the rest of the pre-Hispanic civilizations, these people succumbed to the Spanish conquerors, which imposed their customs, their language, and their Catholic religion.
+The native people acquired these new cultural elements but blended and adapted them to their own culture; from this fusion, new beliefs and rituals were born, such as the Celebration of the Day of the Dead.

 Michoacan is probably one of the most representative of the merging of the two cultures, observed in their magnificent Spanish architecture, its spacious plazas or squares, and their folklore and religious fervor of their traditions.

-Markets are filled with the cempasúchil flower; this orange marigold was the flower that the Aztecs used to remember their dead by.
-Its color represents the tones of earth and is used to guide the souls to their homes and altars.
+Markets are filled with the cempasúchil flower; this orange marigold was the flower that the Aztecs used to remember their dead.
+Its color represents the hues of earth and is used to guide souls to their homes and altars.